 Napoleon "Napster" Nyanhi is a Zimbabwean radio personality.
 Napster is a founding station manager at Capitalk FM where he is currently working.
 He is a former radio presenter at Star FM where he was the Co-anchor on The Breakfast Club every weekday from 0600 to...
 Read More About Napoleon Nyanhi

 Ruvheneko Parirenyatwa is a Zimbabwean radio personality, Master of Ceremony (MC) and a youth activist known mostly for her hard-hitting interviews with guests on her former radio show with ZiFM Stereo.
-Ruvheneko currently works for Zimpapers as Projects Manager for the company's Radio Broadcasting Division....
+Ruvheneko currently hosts her own self-titled show on YouTube which resumed in June 2019....
 Read More About Ruvheneko Parirenyatwa

 Zimbabwe Newspapers (Zimpapers for short) is a Zimbabwe Stock Exchange listed media firm and commercial printer.
 It is the publisher of daily newspapers The Herald, The Chronicle, B-Metro and H-Metro.
 It has two Sunday newspapers, The Sunday Mail and The Sunday News.
 The company also...
 Read More About Zimbabwe Newspapers